How do general elections affect public procurement?

 Contracting authorities most closely impacted by the result of a general election - i.e. Central Government authorities - appear to be the most willing to hold off on new procurement activities until after a general election has been held.

-🚨 What does all this mean for your procurement team?
+🚨 What does all this mean for procurement teams?

-Don't wait until the general election is officially called to read and understand the pre-election guidance: familiarise yourself with what expectations are enforced by reading past and current guidance documents today.
+Procurement teams should familiarise themselves with what expectations are enforced by reading past and current guidance documents.

 *